GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/appendices/drpkg.rst

     ucals:    Python dict with format
                  {(<data_label>, <type_of_calib>): <calib_filename>},
-                 one key-value pair for each input, with the type of calibration matching one from the list in cal_service.transport_request.CALTYPES.
+                 one key-value pair for each input, with the type of calibration matching one from the keys in cal_service.caldb.REQUIRED_TAG_DICT.
     uparms:   Python dict with format ``{'<prim>:<param>': <value>}``
     upload:   Python list of any combination of 'calibs', 'metrics', or 'science'.